-CMS argues two theories for why Petitioner violated 42 C.F.R. § 483.13(c): (1) Petitioner failed to develop a sufficient policy to prohibit neglect; and/or (2) the fact that many staff members failed to deliver necessary care and services to Resident 3 on multiple occasions shows that Petitioner failed to implement its policy prohibiting neglect.
+CMS argued two theories in its post-hearing brief for why Petitioner violated 42 C.F.R. § 483.13(c): (1) Petitioner failed to develop a sufficient policy to prohibit neglect; and/or

+(2) the fact that many staff members failed to deliver necessary care and services to Resident 3 on multiple occasions shows that Petitioner failed to implement its policy prohibiting neglect.
 CMS Br. at 7.
-As already noted, the surveyor did not allege that Petitioner did not have the policy required by the regulation, that the policy was inadequate, or that it was not implemented.
+The surveyor did not allege that Petitioner did not have the policy required by the regulation, that the policy was inadequate, or that it was not implemented.
 Rather, Surveyor Lubick testified that the deficiency was cited because she concluded that Petitioner failed to deliver necessary care and services to Resident 3.
 Tr. at 157-58.
 CMS did not allege either theory that it now advances in its prehearing brief but rather cited only the allegations from the SOD.
 CMS Prehearing Brief at 12-15.
-Petitioner objects to CMS arguing for the first time post hearing, new grounds for a violation of 42 C.F.R. § 483.13(c).
+Petitioner objected to CMS arguing for the first time post hearing, new grounds for a violation of 42 C.F.R. § 483.13(c).
 P. Reply at 5, 10-11.
 Petitioner's objection is well taken.
 Spring Meadows Health Care Ctr., DAB No. 1966 (2005); Livingston Care Ctr., DAB No. 1871 (2003).
-However, considering the substance of the CMS theories reveals that they are without merit at any rate.
+However, considering the substance of the CMS theories reveals that they are without merit at any rate and no further remedy need be crafted for Petitioner.
+14